 Vehicles should not normally be brought onto the site.
-If it is necessary for you to bring a vehicle onto site, for example to deliver or remove heavy or bulky items such as a shed, you should use one of the two end gates and not drive beyond the hard standing areas just inside these gates.
+If it is necessary for you to bring a vehicle on to the site, for example to deliver or remove heavy or bulky items such as a shed or greenhouse, you should use one of the two end gates, and not drive beyond the hard standing areas just inside these gates.
 You should avoid driving onto the grass paths.

-If you feel it is absolutely necessary to drive a vehicle onto any of the grass paths to get closer to your plot, this must be done with agreement from the Management Committee, you must ensure that the ground conditions are suitable and that the exercise is safe in all respects.
+If you feel you must drive a vehicle onto any of the grass paths to get closer to your plot, you must ensure that the ground conditions are suitable and that the exercise is safe in all respects.
 Once your task is completed your vehicle should be removed as quickly as possible.
 Should your vehicle get stuck or cause any damage, you will be liable for all costs incurred in making good any damage caused.